Alcohol sales in BC

 Interior Health

-Consumption at the LHA level may not be as accurate as at the HSDA or HA level, as estimates are based on the sales data that might be largely affected by tourists, liquor store locations and other factors.
-The estimates thus may not reflect real consumption, particularly in LHAs with small population sizes.
+Per capita ethanol sales at the HSDA and LHA level may not be as accurate as at the HA level, as estimates are based on the sales data that might be largely affected by tourists, liquor store locations and other factors (i.e., sales data is based on the location of sales, not necessarily consumption).
+The estimates thus may not reflect real consumption, particularly in LHAs with small population sizes or smaller geographic area.
+Note that due to updated BC population estimates from BC Statistics, historic per capita consumption estimates may have changed since last year’s update—the estimates for all years now incorporate the most up-to-date population statistics.
+Read more about our methodology.

 For detailed interactive maps and historical consumption data, please visit our AOD Trend Analyzer tool.